Truongnguyen90/astro-Blog-V3/README.md

 ## Want to learn more?

-Feel free to check Astros [documentation](https://docs.astro.build)
+Feel free to check Astro's [documentation](https://docs.astro.build)